bniladridas/gan/README.md

-# GAN Image Generation
+# 🎨 GAN Image Generation

-Generate realistic images using a Generative Adversarial Network (GAN).
-This project focuses on training a GAN on the MNIST dataset to create synthetic handwritten digits.
+Unleash the power of Generative Adversarial Networks (GANs) to produce stunningly realistic images.
+This project showcases the training of a GAN on the MNIST dataset to generate synthetic handwritten digits with incredible fidelity.

-## Table of Contents
+## 🚀 Table of Contents
 - [Prerequisites](#prerequisites)
 - [Installation](#installation)
 - [Usage](#usage)